Being assertive: Reduce stress, communicate better

 Assertive vs. passive behavior

-Consider this example: You say yes when a colleague asks you to take over a project, even though your plate is full, and the extra work means you'll have to work overtime and miss your daughter's soccer game.
+Consider this example: You say yes when a colleague asks you to take over a project, even though you're already busy.
+The extra work means you'll have to work overtime and miss your daughter's soccer game.
 Your intention may be to keep the peace.
 But always saying yes can poison your relationships.
 And worse, it may cause you internal conflict because your needs and those of your family always come second.

 The internal conflict that can be created by passive behavior can lead to: